 As consumers now have dozens of options at their disposal, brands, besides having a stunning offer, need to create a frictionless customer experience to catch and keep their attention.
 This is where creating headless e-commerce sites can be helpful by giving companies more customization than ever before.
 So should you opt for a headless approach or not?
 Let’s look at some pros – and cons too.

-shopify headless commerce
+headless commerce shopify - brands

 source: https://www.shopify.com/plus/solutions/headless-commerce